 Gogo Inc. ("we", "us", "our") is a holding company, which through its operating subsidiaries is a provider of in-flight connectivity and wireless in-cabin digital entertainment solutions.
 We operate through the following three segments: Commercial Aviation North America or "CA-NA", Commercial Aviation Rest of World or "CA-ROW" and Business Aviation or "BA".
 Services provided by our CA-NA and CA-ROW businesses include Passenger Connectivity, which allows passengers to connect to the Internet from their personal Wi-Fi-enabled devices; Passenger Entertainment, which offers passengers the opportunity to enjoy a broad selection of in-flight entertainment options on their personal Wi-Fi enabled devices; and Connected Aircraft Services ("CAS"), which offer airlines connectivity for various operations and currently include, among others, real-time credit card transaction processing, electronic flight bags and real-time weather information.
 Services are provided by CA-NA on commercial aircraft flying routes that generally begin and end within North America, which for this purpose includes the United States, Canada and Mexico.
 CA-ROW provides service on commercial aircraft operated by foreign-based commercial airlines and flights outside of North America for North American based commercial airlines.
 The routes included in our CA-ROW segment are those that begin and/or end outside of North America (as defined above) on which our international service is provided.
-BA provides in-flight Internet connectivity and other voice and data communications products and services and sells equipment for in-flight telecommunications to the business aviation market.
-BA services include Gogo Biz, our in-flight broadband service, Passenger Entertainment, our in-flight entertainment service, and satellitebased voice and data services through our strategic alliances with satellite companies.
+BA provides in-flight Internet connectivity and other voice and data communications products and services and sells equipment for in-flight entertainment service, and satellite-based voice and data services through our strategic alliances with satellite companies.